Alex Peck Medical & Scientific Antiques

 1. 2.
 3. 4.
 5. 6.
 7. 8.
 9. 10.
 11. 12.
 13. 14.
 15. 16.
 17. 18.
 19. 20.
 21. 22.
 23. 24.
 25. 26.
 27. 28.
 29. 30.

 21. A c.
 1650 English antique silver blade for administering a plaster to treat wounds.
-The punch mark is AA, probably the London silversmith's double-A mark on a 1535-6 communion cup listed in Jackson's Silver and Gold Marks, 1989, p.
-117. One side of the blade is flat to apply a plaster, while the other is beveled to aid fanning-out the plaster.
-The grip's pattern of fenestration dates to at least as early as 1650.
-The instrument is often termed a combination tongue depressor and spatula; this is incorrect.
-The illustration of similar piercing on a true tongue depressor is from James Cooke, Supplementum chirurgiae, London, 1655.
-The identical shape and open-work design of the piece offered are also seen on the only known twin now in the Wellcome Collection.
+The punch mark is AA, probably the London silversmith's double-A mark on a 1635-6 communion cup listed in Jackson's Silver and Gold Marks, 1989, p.
+117. The instrument is identified as a combination spatula and tongue depressor.
+One side of the spatula blade is flat to apply a plaster, while the other is beveled to aid fanning-out the plaster.
+At the opposite end is speculum lingua and its decorative pattern of fenestration dates to at least as early as the sixteenth century (Raimund Laminit, about 1520 to 1600, Augsburg) and was said by John Woodall (1617) to better hold the tongue.
+The identical shape and open-work design of the piece offered are also seen on the only known twin of this instrument that is found in the Wellcome Collection.
 The Wellcome example also appears to have the punch mark AA.
-Seventeenth century silver medical instruments are extremely rare. $3,500
+A mate 17th century silver instrument similar decoratively pierced tongue depressor matched with a tongue scraper.
+This 17th century medical tool is stamped with an R. The only other known example of this pairing and period style, which apparently survived in its original shagreen box with other instruments, first published in a 1956 issue of Country Life, is now held by the Royal College of Surgeons of England.
+The illustration of a twin piercing on a spatula lingua and tongue 'furring' scraper is from James Cooke, Supplementum chirurgiae, London, 1655.
+Seventeenth century silver medical instruments are extremely rare. $8,000

 SALE CATALOGUE PAGE 4